SALT-NLP/GEP_data/README.md

 ### Images

 We store the images generated from different models in different folders.
-We use three models: CogView2, DALLE-2, and Stable Diffusion.
+We use three models: [CogView2](https://github.com/THUDM/CogView2), [DALLE-2](https://platform.openai.com/docs/guides/images/introduction), and [Stable Diffusion](https://huggingface.co/runwayml/stable-diffusion-v1-5)  to generate images.
+Note that we run stable diffusion on "small" GPUs ([old](https://github.com/invoke-ai/InvokeAI/tree/release-1.14)/[new version toolkit](https://github.com/invoke-ai/InvokeAI)), and run CogView2 on A100 GPUs.

 We generate five images per prompt.
 For example, given the prompt stored in "0.txt", we generate five images: "0_0.png", "0_1.png", "0_2.png", "0_3.png", "0_4.png".
 The format is either ".png" or ".jpg".